thevboy97/ros2_ws/README.md

 4) datetime

 # How to run
 1) Make sure there is ROS2 Humble version installed, and pandas and datetime libraries are installed for use in python3.
+Download the ros2_ws to local machine.
 2) Install any missing dependencies.
    ```rosdep install -i --from-path src --rosdistro humble -y```
 3) Build the package in the root workspace ros2_ws using colcon build.